Freetz/freetz/docs/patches/README.md

     This disables the busybox applet for telnetd and removes the link to it.

   * **<u>Remove tr064</u><a id='remove-tr064'></a>**<br>
     Removes libtr064 to save space.
-WARNING Access by AVM apps is no longer possible!
+WARNING: Access by some AVM apps is no longer possible!

   * **[Remove tr069](REMOVE_TR069.md)<a id='remove-tr069'></a>**<br>
     Removes libtr069 to save space.